tensorflow/tensorflow/g3doc/QuickstartRewrites.md

 verify its output using `FileCheck`. `FileCheck` is textual output verifier.
 In particular it uses the CHECK expressions to verify the given output is produced.

-There can be multiple RUN commands with different corresponding check prefixes.
+There can be multiple RUN commands with different corresponding CHECK prefixes.
-And in addition multiple independent tests separated by `// -----` and mlir-opt invoked with `-split-input-file` flag.
+And in addition multiple independent tests separated by `// -----` and `mlir-opt` invoked with `-split-input-file` flag.
 This is especially useful for error testing.

 This results in very simple, directed testing without need to work around constant propagation or other, unrelated, optimization passes.